Scattering amplitudes versus potentials in nuclear effective field theory: search for a potential compromise: Perturbation theory in p-space

-Finally we mention that a very convenient feature of the perturbative corrections to the $T$-matrix is that they depend linearly on the contact-range couplings.
+A very convenient feature of the perturbative corrections to the $T$-matrix is that they depend linearly on the contact-range couplings.
 In particular $T^{(\nu)}$ can be subdivided into a finite- and contact-range piece

 where $T_C^{(\nu)}$ can be written as